Policy Number: GC-4302-2015

 Security Services will collect, maintain and secure all pertinent information gathered through Informal, Formal and Third Party Reports and subsequent investigations.

 Information will remain confidential.
 Aggregate data about the numbers of reports received annually will be shared as per section 7.4 of this policy.

 7.4 Annual Reports

-The Dean of Students’ Office, in partnership with Security Services, will be responsible for collecting and summarizing for the Ontario Government, “such data and information related to the following as may be requested by the Minister, in the manner and form directed by the Minister” and providing an annual report to the College’s Board of Governors, as required by Section 17 of the Ministry of Training, Colleges and Universities Act (MTCU Act):
+The Dean of Students’ Office, Equity and Inclusion Office, the Student Rights and Responsibilities Office and Security Services, work together on behalf of the college to complete annual reports about Sexual Violence.
+The College is responsible for collecting and summarizing for the Ontario Government, “such data and information related to the following as may be requested by the Minister, in the manner and form directed by the Minister” and providing an annual report to the College’s Board of Governors, as required by Section 17 of the Ministry of Training, Colleges and Universities Act (MTCU Act):

 - “The number of times supports, services and accommodation relating to sexual violence are requested and obtained by students enrolled at [the College], and information about the supports, services and accommodation;

 - Any initiatives and programs established by [the College] to promote awareness of the supports and services available to students;

 - The number of incidents and reports of sexual violence reported or disclosed to the College, and information about such incidents and reports; and

 - The implementation and effectiveness of the Policy.
 2016, c.
 2, Sched.
 3, s.
 1.”